Equation: Diophantine equations

-A Diophantine equation is a polynomial equation in two or more unknowns for which only the integer solutions are sought (an integer solution is a solution such that all the unknowns take integer values).
+A Diophantine equation is a polynomial equation in two or more unknowns for which only the solutions such that all the unknowns take integer values are sought.
 A linear Diophantine equation is an equation between two sums of monomials of degree zero or one.
 An example of linear Diophantine equation is ax + by = c where a, b, and c are constants.
 An exponential Diophantine equation is one for which exponents of the terms of the equation can be unknowns.

 Diophantine problems have fewer equations than unknown variables and involve finding integers that work correctly for all equations.
-In more technical language, they define an algebraic curve, algebraic surface, or more general object, and ask about the lattice points on it.
+In more technical language, they define an algebraic curve, algebraic surface, or more general object, and ask about the integer lattice points on it.

 The word Diophantine refers to the Hellenistic mathematician of the 3rd century, Diophantus of Alexandria, who made a study of such equations and was one of the first mathematicians to introduce symbolism into algebra.
 The mathematical study of Diophantine problems that Diophantus initiated is now called Diophantine analysis.